 Frequently asked questions

-Unfortunately, it doesn’t work with Economy 7.
-If you switched to this tariff, your storage heaters wouldn’t work properly so it’s better for you to stay on a special E7 tariff.
+Unfortunately, our EV tariff doesn’t work with Economy 7.
+If you switched to this tariff, your storage heaters won’t work properly, so it’s better for you to stay on a special E7 tariff.

-We would always recommend fitting a gas Smart Meter, but in the case of the Electric Drivers Jan 2024 tariff you only need an electricity Smart Meter.
-If you wish to install a gas Smart Meter, please speak with our customer representative when signing up for the Electric Drivers Jan 2024.
+We would always recommend fitting a gas smart meter, but in the case of the Electric Driver tariff you only need an electricity smart meter.
+If you wish to install a gas smart meter, please speak with our customer representative when signing up for the Electric Driver tariff.

-What if I want to leave this tariff before the tariff ends?
+What if I want to switch from this EV tariff?